Jun 14 / Elizabeth Mack

 Speak To People In A Language They Understand, It Goes To The Head; Speak To Them In Their Own Language, It Goes To The Heart.” – Nelson Mandela

 At the very core, it’s not just a romantic notion that you’re speaking to another’s ‘heart’.
-It’s about connection, the depth of connection needed to empathize which ultimately leads more easily through negotiations, sales, return customers, and innovation.
+It’s about the depth of connection needed to empathize which ultimately leads more easily through negotiations, sales, return customers, and innovation.

 Conclusion

-Once organizations tire of the fatigue from experiencing the downside of no language strategy, such as lack of understanding, high turnover, retention problems, team cohesion and ultimately the bottom line, they can prepare to seize on and soar from these varied strong returns on investment.
+Once organizations tire of the fatigue from experiencing the downside of no language strategy, such as lack of understanding, high turnover, retention problems, safety issues, team cohesion and ultimately the bottom line, they can prepare to seize on and soar from these varied strong returns on investment.
+The value of your language training program can be measured in social and human benefits as well as the bottom line of your organization.

 Continued learning in general is critical to an organization’s present and future prosperity.
-The value of your language training program can be measured in both the social and human benefits and the bottom line of your organization.